dkaterenchuk/ranking_measures/README.md

 Bellow is the list of all measures available in this package:

-* Rank Discounted Cumulative Gain (RankDCG) - a newly proposed measure t
+* Rank Discounted Cumulative Gain (RankDCG) - a newly proposed measure
 * Normalized Discounted Cumulative Gain (nDCG)
 * Discounted Cumulative Gain (DCG)
 * Average Precision (AP)